 Raiffeisen KAG will decide on mergers and acquisitions on a case-by-case basis.
-The fair and equal treatment of the shareholders is the condition for a merger/an acquisition.
+The fair and equal treatment of the shareholders is a precondition for a merger/an acquisition.
 In general, Raiffeisen KAG will vote in favor of mergers and acquisitions,

-- if the acquisition price offered represents the fair market value or if it is likely that a higher price cannot be reached. - if added value is apparent, e.g. through increased efficiency, - if a strategy promising long-term success is recognizable.
+- if the purchase price offered represents the fair market value or if it is likely that a higher price cannot be reached. - if added value is apparent, e.g. through increased efficiency, - if a strategy promising long-term success is apparent.

-Exercising voting rights in accordance with the investment goals and the investment policy of the portfolio of assets
+Exercising voting rights in accordance with the investment objectives and the investment policy of the portfolio of assets

 Raiffeisen KAG exercises its voting right while also taking into account the investment goals and criteria of the portfolio of assets.
-For example, when exercising its voting right, the ethical, social, and/or environmental criteria are also considered with regards to a sustainability fund.
+For example, when exercising its voting right, the ethical, social, and/or environmental criteria will also be taken into consideration with regard to a sustainability fund.